-Today’s featured barndominium is this incredible 4 bedroom, 2.5 bathroom country home located in Weatherford, Texas.
+Today’s featured home is this incredible 4 bedroom, 2.5 bathroom in Weatherford barndominium in Texas.
 This home is perfect for families and people who are looking to get a whole lot for their money.
 Plus, it even comes with a separate manufactured home that can be used for a rental income or a guest house.
 Altogether, this is an amazing package that we can’t wait to share with you.

-The grand, naturalistic beauty of this home comes from the design of the exterior and the colors.
+This Texas barndominium, naturalistic beauty comes from the design of the exterior and the colors.
 We love the slate gray and the natural colors that work so well with the surrounding landscape.
 Up against that sky, this Weatherford barndominium blends in so well and has such a fantastic, rustic look.
 There’s no doubt that this is a barndo, but it has so much more to offer.

 The covered entryway and porch are definitely the defining accent pieces of this Weatherford barndominium.
 The beautiful stonework that lines the pillars as well as the exterior walls give the house a nice, organic feel without completely abandoning the barndo look.
 Plus, the recessed beams of the awning make it look so much taller and more opulent.